-This pinwheel appetizer is a tradition at my house every holiday!
-These pinwheel sandwiches are one of our favorite holiday appetizers.
+Pinwheel sandwiches are a tradition at my house every holiday!
 Tastes great with Christmas dinner or Easter brunch.
-You could even make it a thanksgiving appetizer.
-This pinwheel appetizer serves about 24 people if everyone only eats a serving!
+You could even make it a thanksgiving appetizer or for game day parties.
+This serves about 24 people if everyone only eats a serving!

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.